veertuinc/anklet/README.md

 Docker images are available at [veertu/anklet](https://hub.docker.com/r/veertu/anklet).
 [You can find the example docker-compose file in the `docker` directory.](https://github.com/veertuinc/anklet/blob/main/docker/docker-compose.yml)

+## MacOS Daemon

+You can find how to automate the installation of Anklet and run a PLIST [here](https://github.com/veertuinc/aws-ec2-mac-amis/blob/main/scripts/anklet-install.bash).

 ---

 ## Development